-Performance Measures No restrictive clauses in hiring conditions.
+No restrictive clauses in hiring conditions.
 Centres / facilities and amenities are wheel chair accessible.
-Time Frame 0 0 Mgt Team MCS MCS Action Hiring policies of Centres / facilities are inclusive.
+0 0 MCS MCS Hiring policies of Centres / facilities are inclusive.
 Removal of barriers to access by people with disabilities and strollers.
-Management Statement 5.2A Access Centres / facilities are available for use by all sections of the community.
+5.2A Access Centres / facilities are available for use by all sections of the community.
+5.2A Access ities are available • Hiring policies of Centres / facilities are MCS O sections of the inclusive.

 Performance Measures Leases and licences are granted only where activities comply with the core objectives of the Local Government Act and with the Hornsby Shire LEP 1994.
 Leases and licences are granted in accordance with Council Policies CSISAS 12, CSISAS 13 and CSISAS 14.
 Expressions of Interest are called for by Council where appropriate.
 Performance Measures Fees are submitted for review by Council each year.
 Audit of Income and Expenditure.
-Time Frame 0 Time Frame 0 0 Mgt Team MCS / WCS / WCC WCC WCC WCC WCC WCC WCC WCC WCC W Mgt Team MC / MCS MC/ MCS/ MF Action Leases and licences are considered where activities comply with the core objectives of the Local Government Act (s.36E - 36N) and the zoning as set out in the Hornsby Shire LEP 1994.
+Time Frame 0 Time Frame 0 0 Mgt Team MCS / MCS / MCC / MCC / Mgt Team MCS/ MC/ MCS/ MF Action Leases and licences are considered where activities comply with the core objectives of the Local Government Act (s.36E - 36N) and the Zoning as set out in the Hornsby Shire LEP 1994.
 Leasing and licensing of community facilities will be in accordance with Council's Policies CSISAS 12 - Delegation of Authority to Grant Lease / Licence Agreements, CSISAS 13 - Use of Council Buildings by Kindergartens and CSISAS 14 - Lease/Licence of Council Land).
-Council will call for Expressions of Interest for leasing and licensing where appropriate.
-Action Fees charged for the use of Community Centres / facilities are equivalent to those charged for similar facilities.
-Income and expenditure of Community Centres are reviewed on a regular basis by Management Committees and accounts forwarded to the Finance Branch. rt Statement 5.2B Equity Council will provide fair and equitable opportunities to community facilities for community groups.
-5.3 FEES AND AUDIT Management Statement Fees charged are fair and reasonable.
+Council will call for Expressions of Interest for leasing and licensing where Action Fees charged for the use of Community Centres / facilities are equivalent to those charged for similar facilities.
+Income and expenditure of Community Centres are reviewed on a regular basis by Management Committees and accounts forwarded to the Finance Branch.
+Management Statement Council will provide fair and equitable opportunities to community facilities for community groups.
+5.3 FEES AND AUDIT Management Statement 5.3A Fees and Charges Fees charged are fair and reasonable.
 5.3B Auditing No profits shall be made from the operation of Centres / facilities.

-- Generic Plan of Management - Community Land and Crown Reserves - Districts 5 & 7 -
+- Generic Plan of Management - Community Land and Crown Reserves - Districts 5 & 7 $-$